-3.3 Security of Processing.
-CB Insights shall implement the technical and organizational measures, as set out in Annex II to the

-Standard Contractual Clauses attached to this DPA, designed to protect against the unauthorized or unlawful processing, accidental or unlawful destruction, loss or alteration or damage, and unauthorized disclosure or access to Personal Data.
+3.2 Security of Processing.
+CB Insights adopted the technical and organizational measures, as set out in Annex II to the Standard Contractual Clauses attached to this DPA, designed to protect against the unauthorized or unlawful processing, accidental or unlawful destruction, loss or alteration or damage, and unauthorized disclosure or access to Personal Data.

-3.4 Security Breach Notification.
+3.3 Security Breach Notification.
 CB Insights shall notify Customer without undue delay upon becoming aware of a breach of Personal Data for which notification to Customer is required under Applicable Data Protection Law.
-To the extent that the cause of the breach of Personal Data can be reasonably mitigated by CB Insights, CB Insights shall use commercially reasonable efforts to mitigate such cause.
+CB Insights will promptly investigate the breach and will provide the Controller with reasonable assistance to satisfy any legal obligations (including obligations to notify Supervisory Authorities or Data Subjects) of the Controller in relation to the breach.

-3.5 Audits and Inspections.
-Upon Customer's reasonable request and subject to the confidentiality obligations set forth in the Agreement, CB Insights shall make available to Customer a copy of CB Insights' then most recent third-party audits or certifications, to the extent applicable and available (the "Audit Report") subject to CB Insights' redaction of information reasonably determined by CB Insights to constitute "High Sensitivity" information.
-To the extent that additional information is necessary to satisfy Customer's audit requirements under Applicable Data Protection Law, upon not less than thirty (30) days' notice and at Customer's expense, and not more frequently than once per 12-month period (unless required by Applicable Data Protection Law), Customer may request such additional information, up to and including remote inspections of the systems and processes involved in the Processing of Personal Data.
-Remote audits shall be performed in a manner that limits disruption to CB Insights' business operations and in accordance with CB Insights' security policies.
-CB Insights shall comply, as legally necessary, with audits by a competent Supervisory Authority (or other competent regulator of Personal Data) under Applicable Data Protection Law.
+3.4 Audits and Inspections.
+Upon Customer's reasonable request no more than one (1) time per calendar year and subject to the confidentiality obligations set forth in the Agreement, CB Insights shall make available to Customer a high level summary of CB Insights' then most recent third-party audit of its information security program, to the extent applicable and available (the "Audit Report").
+To the extent that additional information is necessary to satisfy Customer's audit requirements under Data Protection Laws, upon not less than thirty (30) days' notice and at Customer's expense, and not more frequently than once per 12-month period (unless required by Data Protection Laws), Customer may request such additional information, up to and including remote inspections of the systems and processes involved in the Processing of Personal Data.
+Remote audits shall be performed in a manner that limits disruption to CB Insights' business operations, in accordance with CB Insights' security policies, and shall be limited to no more than one (1) time per calendar year.
+CB Insights shall comply, as legally necessary, with audits by a competent Supervisory Authority (or other competent regulator of Personal Data) under Data Protection Laws.